Ayslaby History, Family Crest & Coats of Arms

 Early History of the Ayslaby family

 This web page shows only a small excerpt of our Ayslaby research.
-Another 167 words (12 lines of text) covering the years 1379, 1510, 1600, 1487 and 1564 are included under the topic Early Ayslaby History in all our PDF Extended History products and printed products wherever possible.
+Another 167 words (12 lines of text) covering the years 1379, 1510, 1600, 1487, 1564, 1670, 1742, 1670, 1674 and 1699 are included under the topic Early Ayslaby History in all our PDF Extended History products and printed products wherever possible.

 Ayslaby Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Ayslaby are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Ayslaby include Aislaby, Aislakby, Aislackby, Aslakeby, Aislabie, Aslaby and many more.